Frequently Asked Questions

 Will I need health insurance while I am a student at Colby?

 Yes.
 On an annual basis, Colby requires all students to certify proof of health insurance coverage.
-In furtherance of the College’s 100% health insurance coverage mandate, Colby has a Health Insurance plan for students, which is administered by Cross Insurance.
+In furtherance of the College’s 100% health insurance coverage mandate, Colby has a Health Insurance plan for students, which is serviced by Cross Benefit Solutions.
 This Colby Health Insurance plan will be billed to students by default.
 The acceptance of the Colby Health insurance plan or the choice to waive the plan must be registered via the Health Insurance Registration Form by August 1st.

 What is the health insurance offered through Colby?

 Colby has a student health insurance plan administered by Wellfleet Group and serviced by Cross Benefit Solutions, 150 Mill Street, Suite 4, Lewiston, ME 04240.
 Click here to review the 20-21 student health insurance benefits summary and exclusions and limitations.